finalfreq/Portfolio-rails/README.md

-# Portfolio
+# Portfolio Maker

-This portfolio serves as what I have learned and done in my time at Epicodus.
+This app serves as a way for Web app designers and developers to share their current skill sets and projects related to those skills.

 ## Usage